 Rescue Mission rehab resident to mark sobriety with Rose Parade wagon ride

-A replica of the Union Rescue Mission's original horse-drawn Gospel Wagon is shown.
-It will be a part of the 128th Tournament of Roses Parade in Pasadena on Monday, Jan.
+Robert Brandt drank himself from a Playa del Rey home with an ocean view to the Union Rescue Mission on Skid Row.
+Now sober, he will join mission officials in a first-ever Gospel Wagon appearance in the 2017 Tournament of Roses Parade in Pasadena on Monday, Jan.
 2, 2017.

 Comments